Ivykogo/mental-health-ai-chatbot/README.md

-# Calm Space - Mental Health Chatbot
+# Mind Care - Mental Health Chatbot

 ## Overview
-Calm Space is a mental health chatbot designed to provide support and resources for users.
+Mind care is a mental health chatbot designed to provide support and resources for users.
 The chatbot can respond to user inquiries related to mental health topics using a pre-trained model and can be easily deployed using Flask for the backend and HTML,CSS,JavaScript for the frontend.

 ![Chatbot](bot1.png)